llZektorll/OB_Template/README.md

 	❓ - Are there any prerequisite plugins to use the templates?

-A: Yes and No. I'm assuming you already have DataView and Advanced Tables.
-But it does not hurt to have Dynamic Table of Contents.
+A: Yes and No. I'm assuming you already have <a href="https://github.com/blacksmithgu/obsidian-dataview">DataView</a> and <a href="https://github.com/tgrosinger/advanced-tables-obsidian">Advanced Tables</a>.
+But it does not hurt to have <a href="https://github.com/Aidurber/obsidian-plugin-dynamic-toc">Dynamic Table of Contents</a>.

 	❓ - What is the meaning of the Tags?

 A: All the Tags in the templates are just examples.
+You can add or remove any Tags you would like.
+Here is somewhere to learn more about <a href="https://help.obsidian.md/How+to/Working+with+tags">how to work with Tags in Obsidian</a>.

 	❓ - My question/issue is not listed here, how can I get an answer?

-A: For any queries please head to the Obsidian forum and check the template thread. <a href="https://forum.obsidian.md/t/obsidian-notes-template/28940">OB_Template Thread</a>, I will answer as fast as possible.
+A: For any queries please head to the Obsidian forum and check the <a href="https://forum.obsidian.md/t/obsidian-notes-template/28940">OB_Template Thread</a>, I will answer as fast as possible.

 </details>